 Why do you have to jump through the same hoops above just to see what you rated a song as?
 There should be an indicator on the Now Playing screen, in the lock screen player, and in the Control Center player.
 I know I'm getting hung up on a lot of this rating music stuff, but I came into the iPhone from an iPod background.
 I'm sure that's how a lot of others got hooked on iPhones, too.
 So why are all the things that made the older iPods so good getting ditched?

 While this is not a new issue, Apple still has not added a quick way to turn off the flashlight from the lock screen.
 Unless you actually use the flashlight with the Control Center open the whole time (the display will eventually time out), you still have to use the Control Center to turn it back off.
 Why not just click one of the volume buttons?
+There is a workaround, but there should be a real option besides buying an iPhone X (which has a flashlight toggle right on the lock screen).

 I thought my video on the topic was enough to show how ridiculous deleting emails in bulk was on the iPhone, but I guess that wasn't a big enough concern for iOS 11.
 Apple, please make this easier!